 Greetings fellow capsuleers.

-Compared to others that are applying for CSM17 I am one of the newer applicants.
 Like many others I began my eve career as a member of ProviBloc.
-After a short time I was completely hooked by this space game that can be really rough to you but also gives you something very few games provide: A community to interact with - be it hostile or friendly - most of my encounters within eve have been good.
-As a fellow member of this community I want to give back to this amazing community hence I am running for CSM17.
+After a short time I was completely hooked by this space game that can be really rough to you but also gives you something very few games provide: A community to interact with.
+Be it hostile or friendly - most of my encounters within eve have been good.
+As a fellow member of this community I want to give back to this amazing community therefore I am running for CSM18.

 My story in EvE: